-- B. Beginning with the next shift change following ratification, tThe work period for Operations personnel who are assigned to Patrol functions within the Operations Bureau, shall consist of a period of twenty-eight (28) consecutive days.
-Additionally, beginning with the next shift change following ratification, the basic work schedule shall consist of an 11 hour, 25 minute day. - C. For purposes of this Agreement, a shift means the time during which an employee is on assigned duty.
+- B. The work period for Operations personnel who are assigned to Patrol functions within the Operations Bureau, shall consist of a period of twenty-eight (28) consecutive days.
+Additionally, the basic work schedule shall consist of an 11 hour, 25 minute day. - -For purposes of this Agreement, a shift means the time during which an employee is on assigned duty.
 A shift for employees covered by this Agreement will be those prescribed by the Chief of Police or his/her authorized designee.
-Shift pick will be done by time in rank, and then by overall seniority. - D. If there is any change in the normal weekly work schedule of an employee, he/she will receive, when possible, one (1) week prior notification.
-If there is a change in the normal weekly work schedule of an employee due to a group shift change, the group shall receive at least two (2) weeks prior notification.
-Members who receive specialty pay may receive shorter notice due to circumstances, in which as much notice as reasonably practicable will be given.
+Shift pick will be done by time in rank, and then by overall seniority. - 1.
+Unless waived by the parties, the department will provide at least sixty days' notice prior to the onset of a new schedule.
+For purpose of interpretation, 'schedule' shall be defined as a shift rotation lasting at least one year.
+Upon onset of a schedule, the schedule will stay in place one year or until a new schedule is implemented.